pngbarn

 Tanzania - coaltan tanner - top 20 interesting facts about mount kilimanjaro

-Ever since his parents told him about Kilimanjaro, he became obsessed with climbing Africa’s highest mountain.
-And in October 2018, his dreams came true.
+What were you doing when you were six years old?
+Playing Pokemon cards and re-enacting Power Ranger battles.
+Well, not Coaltan Tanner.
+Ever since his parents told him about Kilimanjaro, he has been obsessed with climbing Africa’s highest mountain.
+In October 2018, his dreams came true.

 13. The fastest summit attempt record is 4-hours and 56-minutes